html-css-js-bootcamp/1908-aug-26/Notes/Basics of JS.md

 - (binary- applied on 2 or more)
     - Arithmatic- +,-,/,*,% (modulus- gives you the remainder on division)
     - Logical- &&,||,!, ^
-      lets say we have 2 variables a and b with some boolean value
+    - lets say we have 2 variables a and b with some boolean value:

        -  AND - &&
         ```
         a  |  b  | a&&b